Cataracts occur due to opacification of the lens and are a major cause of blindness worldwide.

 There are two main techniques:

 Extracapsular cataract extraction involves whole removal of the diseased nucleus and aspiration of the lens cortex.
-The capsule is left in situ and a new rigid plastic lens is inserted.
+The capsule is left in situ and a new rigid lens is inserted.
 In this procedure the incision is bigger than phaecomulsification.

 Overall, cataracts is considered a low-risk procedure, but complications do occur (~2%).
 They can broadly be divided into immediate and delayed.